mdschramm/vidmerger/README.md

 	]
 }
 ```
-and if you wish to have a remote link to the file add `"remote": 1` to the json object

 4) After your request returns, the link will be under the 'link' field in the response body.